Green, green and dominantly green. If this is all you see in your garden, boring is an understatement. How about adding in more colors in your garden?

 Entice guests to visit your lovely garden by placing colorful pathways such as glowing blue stones, mosaic pebbles, and brick pathways.

-Furnitures, statues, mini-decors and more
+Furnitures, statues, mini-decor, and more

 A piece of outdoor furniture or a set can likewise add color to your dull garden.
-You can add seats and table under your garden gazebo and throw in red or yellow colored or beautifully printed throw pillows.
+You can add seats and tables under your garden gazebo and throw in red or yellow colored or beautifully printed throw pillows.

 Bring in snow white and the seven dwarfs in your garden, a set of Disney characters such as Mickey and Minnie Mouse, and other wooden or ceramic decors like fairies and butterflies.